carlbordum/cpython/Doc/library/sys.rst

    This function prints out a given traceback and exception to ``sys.stderr``.

+   The traceback message is modified appropriately, when it detects failure to import a module belonging to the Python standard library.
+For more information, please see PEP 534.

    When an exception is raised and uncaught, the interpreter calls ``sys.excepthook`` with three arguments, the exception class, exception instance, and a traceback object.
 In an interactive session this happens just